omercankoc/swift-handbook/Sources/StructAndClass.md

 # Struct and Class
-- Both structs and classes can define properties to store values, and they can define functions.
+- Definable, storage or computed properties and functions.
-- They can define subscripts to provide access to values with subscript syntax.
-- They can define initializers to set up their initial state, with init().
-- They can be extended with extension.
-- They can conform to protocols, for example to support Protocol Oriented Programming.
-- They can work with generics to provide flexible and reusable types.

-Classes support a few more capabilities that structs don’t have.
-- Classes can inherit from another class, like you inherit from UIViewController to create your own view controller subclass.
-- Classes can be deinitialized, i.e. you can invoke a deinit() function before the class is destroyed.
-- Classes are reference types and structs are value types.
+- Classes are reference types and structures are value types.
+- Structures have automatic initialization.
+Classes has not automatic initialization, you have to develop initialization yourself.
+- A class or structure can inherit properties and functions from another class.

-Value Type: When you copy a value type (i.e., when it’s assigned, initialized or passed into a function), each instance keeps a unique copy of the data.
+Value Type: When you copy a value type (i.e., when it’s assigned, initialized or passed into a function) each instance keeps a unique copy of the data.
 If you change one instance, the other doesn’t change too.
+(Struct, Enum, Tuple, Array, Set, Dictionary, String, Int, Double, Float, ...)

 Reference Type: When you copy a reference type, each instance shares the data.
 The reference itself is copied, but not the data it references.
 When you change one, the other changes too.
+(Class, Function, Closure, ...)

 ## Struct
 - Declaration